Two-photon sideband transition in a driven quantum Rabi model : Quantitative discussions with derived longitudinal drives and beyond the rotating wave approximation: Introduction

 The quantum Rabi model (QRM)\cite{QRM} constitutes the essence of the light-matter interactions at the quantum level.
 It specifically describes the interaction between a two-level system (qubit) and a single cavity mode.
 The QRM has been extensively studied both for fundamental interest and for applications in quantum information processing.
 In addition, the QRM can describe many systems.
 It was originally formulated to mathematically describe cavity quantum electrodynamics (QED), and study the interaction between a trapped atom and cavity mode.
 Beyond atomic physics, it can also be extended to any other systems that have an analogy with the cavity-QED, such as quantum-dots in microcavities and various types of qubits that are transversely coupled to superconducting cavities.
 Moreover, the extended versions of the QRM have been widely investigated \cite{QRM1,QRM2,QRM3}.

-The question of how to implement in-situ tuneable state transfer between the qubit and cavity mode (sideband transitions) is an important aspect of studying the QRM.
+The question of how to implement in-situ tuneable state transfer between the qubit and cavity mode (sideband interactions) is an important aspect of studying the QRM.
 In particular, it is crucial for quantum gate operation using qubits and can be employed for quantum state engineering of the cavity.
 There are several ways to achieve this.
 One approach is to suddenly switch the transition frequency of the qubit ($\omega_q$).
 If the qubit is initially far-off resonant from the cavity transition frequency ($|\omega_q-\omega_c|\gg 1$), then we consider the qubit to be isolated and they are effectively uncoupled.
 However, if the qubit's transition frequency jumps from $\omega_q$ to $\omega_c$, then the qubit and cavity become resonant and coherent state transfer begins.
 Consequently, by shifting the $\omega_q$, we can turn the interaction between the qubit and the cavity on and off.
 The other approach is to parametrically modulate the qubit's transition frequency.
-Sideband transitions between the qubit and cavity occur when the modulation frequency $\omega_m$ satisfies the matching conditions($\omega_m=|\omega_q\pm k\omega_c|$, $k$ is integer).
+The first order sideband interactions between the qubit and cavity occur when the modulation frequency $\omega_m$ satisfies the matching conditions($\omega_m=|\omega_q\pm k\omega_c|$, $k$ is integer).

 These approaches require that the frequency of the qubit should be tunable over short time scales.
 This is technically feasible if one employs superconducting qubits with SQUID loops and on-chip magnetic flux lines.
 The sudden frequency switch was realized in \cite{Fock}, where the authors create Fock states in a superconducting cavity.
-Inducing the first-order sideband transitions by flux modulation was proposed in \cite{Beaudoin-PRA-2012} and was experimentally implemented in \cite{Strand-PRB-2013}.
+Inducing the first-order sideband interactions by flux modulation was proposed in \cite{Beaudoin-PRA-2012} and was experimentally implemented in \cite{Strand-PRB-2013}.
 In all cases, the systems can be modeled by the QRM.
 Although these cases successfully demonstrate the state transfer from the qubit to the cavity, introducing tuneability into the qubit's transition frequency leads to another side-effect: pure dephasing induced by external noise.
 For example, when the tuneability relies on the magnetic flux through the squid loops, then the magnetic field noise into the loops accounts for the qubit's pure dephasing.